arahi7860/Project-2/readme.md

 - **App Title**: Demon Collection.
 - **App Description**: Goes through the data of my favorite game on Steam which is Persona 4 Golden.
 I created an API that goes through every demon from the game that includes their name, level, skills, stats, and race.
 I was inspired by the Pokemon API and I realized I can do one on Persona instead.
 - **API**: The information I used came from a JSON file from the github user https://github.com/aqiu384.
-I used his demon-data.json file from his Project the Megaten-Fusion-Tool to get my game data.
+I used his demon-data.json file from his Project the Megaten-Fusion-Tool to get my game.
 - **API Snippet**:

 ```